Attorney likens Arbery rally to `lynching’ of defendants

 “He’s done things repeatedly that just surprise me that he would say,” she told reporters outside the courthouse.
 “Very surprising, but not unexpected I would say.”

-The judge met with attorneys Friday to discuss what his legal instructions to the jury will be after closing arguments in the case are held Monday.
+The judge met with attorneys Friday to discuss what his legal instructions to the jury will be after closing arguments on Monday.

 Defense attorneys say the McMichaels and Bryan committed no crimes, but were legally trying to detain Arbery for police because they suspected he was a burglar.
 Travis McMichael testified that he shot Arbery in self-defense.